leenasmushrooms/web/src/pages/faq/index.md

-24. Q:  How to cook mushrooms
+###### How to cook mushrooms

-	A:  For detailed mushroom cooking recipes, you can visit our website www.leenasfarm.com we have a variety of recipes to help you make the most of your mushrooms in delicious and creative ways.
+For detailed mushroom cooking recipes, you can visit our website [recipe blog](https://leenasfarm.com/blog/2016-12-17-easy-mushroom-recipes/) , We have made a playlist for mushroom recipes, here is the [link](https://www.youtube.com/playlist?list=PLKx4E4bA0_Ft2Ic7vaQwWutOa29y9VHJL) we have a variety of recipes to help you make the most of your mushrooms in delicious and creative ways.

-25 .
-Q: How many days will it take to ship my spawn after booking?
+###### How many days will it take to ship my spawn after booking?

-A: After booking , your mushroom spawn will be shipped within 3 to 7 working days.
+After booking , your mushroom spawn will be shipped within 3 to 7 working days.

-26. Q: Which courier partner do you use ?
+###### Which courier partner do you use ?

-	A: We use DTDC , Alleppey Parcel service and Indiapost as our courier partners for shipping your mushroom spawn orders
+We use DTDC , Alleppey Parcel service and Indiapost as our courier partners for shipping your mushroom spawn orders

-27. Q:  Do you deliver to all over India ?
+###### Do you deliver to all over India ?

-	A: Yes, we deliver mushroom spawn all over India.
+Yes, we deliver mushroom spawn all over India.

-28. What is the weight of one mushroom spawn packet
+###### What is the weight of one mushroom spawn packet
-       A: Each mushroom spawn packet weighs 300 grams.
+Each mushroom spawn packet weighs 300 grams.

-29. Q:  How much mushroom bed can be made with one packet spawn ?
+###### How much mushroom bed can be made with one packet spawn ?

-	A: With one packet of mushroom spawn weighing 300 grams.
+ With one packet of mushroom spawn weighing 300 grams.
 You can create two mushroom beds.